Ground Water Frequently Asked Questions

 How do I complete the Statement of Completion (U.W.6) and/or Beneficial Use Form (U.W.8)?

-The Statement of Completion and Description of Well or Spring (Form U.W.
-6) describes how your well was constructed.
-It also includes the pump information, the amount of water your well is producing, lithologic logs, etc.
+The Statement of Completion form describes how your well was constructed.
+It also includes the pump information and the amount of water your well is producing.

-The Proof of Appropriation and Beneficial Use of Ground Water(Form U.W.
-8) indicates the date that the water was first used for its permitted purpose.
+The Beneficial Use form indicates the date that the water was first used for its permitted purpose.
 It is typically submitted to our office along with the Map to Accompany Proof of Appropriation and Beneficial Use of Ground Water.

 When one of the forms listed above is submitted to our office after the date the permit has expired, the forms must be notarized attesting to the fact that the well was completed and/or beneficial use was established prior to the permit's expiration.